simonccc/kopsrox/README.md

 # commands
 ## image
 ### create
-- creates a kopsrox image template
+- creates a kopsrox image template with proxmox id xxx
 - downloads cloud image
-- patches it
+- patches it ( installs packages qagent? )
 ### destroy
 - deletes the existing image template delete the .img file manually if you want a fresh download
 ## cluster
-- manage the kopsrox cluster
+- commands relating to the kopsrox cluster
 ### create
-- creates and updates a cluster
+- creates and updates a cluster - use this to setup a fresh cluster
+- checks for existing master and then runs update
 ### update
 - updates cluster state per config
+- adds or deletes nodes
 ### info
 - displays cluster info
 -- shows a list of vms, ids, hostnames and ips